z-newave/printString/README.md

-# printScreen - print routine for the Commander X16
+# printString - print routine for the Commander X16

 A routine which prints a null-terminated string from a memory address up to 65,535 bytes to the screen.